trojan-gfw/trojan/docs/build.md

 # Build

-I'll only cover the build process on Linux since I will be providing Windows and macOS binaries and that building trojan on every platform is similar.
+We'll only cover the build process on Linux since we will be providing Windows and macOS binaries.
+Building trojan on every platform is similar.

 ## Dependencies